riship1999/lacity_robot/README_Part1.md

 **Robot Driver (Foundational Skills) — Playwright + Python**

 This repository contains a robust Playwright-based browser automation that completes an end‑to‑end shopping flow on the demo site **SauceDemo** (login → find products → add to cart → view cart → checkout → totals → finish).
-It is engineered for **deterministic output**, **clean error handling**, and **automated grading**.
+It is engineered for **deterministic output**, **clean error handling**.

 > The same driver pattern can be adapted to other sites by adjusting selectors; SauceDemo is used here as a stable public target for evaluation.